irthomasthomas/owasp-social-osint-agent/README.md

 ✅ **Cache Status Overview:** An interactive command (`cache status`) to display a summary of all locally cached user data, including when it was fetched, its age, and item counts.

-✅ **Interactive CLI:** User-friendly command-line interface with rich formatting (`rich`) for platform selection, user input, and displaying results.
+✅ **Interactive CLI & Docker Support:** User-friendly command-line interface with rich formatting (`rich`) that runs both locally and within a fully containerized Docker environment.

 ✅ **Programmatic/Batch Mode:** Supports input via JSON from stdin for automated workflows (`--stdin`).

-✅ **Detailed Logging:** Logs errors and operational details to `analyzer.log`.

-✅ **Environment Variable Configuration:** Easy setup using environment variables or a `.env` file, and a JSON file for Mastodon instances.
+✅ **Secure Environment Variable Configuration:** All secrets and configurations are managed via a `.env` file, following modern security best practices.

 ✅ **Data Purging:** Interactive option to purge cached text/metadata, media files, or output reports.